New City Fellows

 Visiting Faculty

-Our faculty each year is comprised of our staff, partner church leaders, and visiting lecturers.
-This year’s visiting faculty includes:
+Our faculty each year is comprised of our staff, partner church leaders, and visiting lecturers and speakers.
+The visiting faculty in the past few years has included:

 Warren-Kinghorn